What is a performance management system?

 - Well-being issues that might be impacting an employee’s ability to deliver results.

 - Problems with other team members and colleagues which need to be addressed, and a general discussion of an employee’s role within their department.

 - Building rapport and enhancing relationships with staff.
 Allow time to discuss non-work topics to better understand what motivates employees outside of the workplace.

-Objective data on employee achievements only goes so far when it comes to shedding light on issues related to performance.
+Objective data on employee achievements only goes so far when it comes to shedding light on issues related to employee performance.
 Employee self-assessments offer another layer of insight to the performance management cycle to help HR leaders and managers make important decisions regarding the development of individuals.

-With many employees working remotely – or adopting a hybrid work model – these issues can be much harder for managers to identify without the face-to-face interactions found when working in shared offices.
+With many employees working remotely these issues can be much harder for managers to identify without the face-to-face interactions found when working in shared offices.